 - Experiencing Panic Attacks

 Panic attacks may occur in people with anxiety as well as depression.
-Panic attacks are also associated with feeling a loss of control, which is a commonly reported experience by people in severe depressive episodes.
+Panic attacks are also associated with feeling a loss of control, a commonly reported experience by people in severe depressive episodes.

 - Loss of Interest In Hobbies and Activities